socialatm/streams-addons/faces/README.md

 # How to install

-Before you install and use this addon make sure you installed python and some python packages.
+Before you try to run the face recognition on your server make sure you installed python and some python packages.

+This addon does not need python on the server if

+- the face recognition (python) runs on your computer (connected via webDAV), and
+- you use this addon just to show the results of the face recognition

+  + view faces in images (this is a face)
+  + name faces (this face is John)
+  + show a person in other images (John is found in other images too)

 ## Python Package Manager